Slashed zero: History

 The slashed zero predates computers, and is known to have been used in the twelfth and thirteenth centuries.

 In the days of the typewriter, there was no key for the slashed zero.
 Typists could generate it by first typing either an uppercase "O" or a zero and then backspace, followed by typing the slash key.
-The result would look very much like a slashed zero.

 It is used in many Baudot teleprinter applications, specifically the keytop and typepallet that combines "P" and slashed zero.
 Additionally, the slashed zero is used in many ASCII graphic sets descended from the default typewheel on the Teletype Model 33.

 The use of the slashed zero by many computer systems of the 1970s and 1980s inspired the 1980s space rock band Underground Zerø to use a heavy metal umlaut Scandinavian vowel ø in the band's name and as the band logo on all their album covers.

 Along with the Westminster, MICR, and OCR-A fonts, the slashed zero became one of the things associated with hacker culture in the 1980s.
 Some cartoons depicted computer users talking in binary code with 1s and 0s using a slashed zero for the 0.

 Slashed zeroes have been used in the Flash-based artwork of Young-Hae Chang Heavy Industries, notably in their 2003 work, Operation Nukorea.
 The reason for their use is unknown, but has been conjectured to be related to themes of "negation, erasure, and absence".